nathanielng/materials-nlp/README.md

 1. [CORE](https://core.ac.uk/services/api/)
 2. [Microsoft Academic Services](https://docs.microsoft.com/en-us/academic-services/)

-Initial work will focus on on Materials Science, via the [mat2vec](https://github.com/materialsintelligence/mat2vec) library with a general direction to eventually cover at least the following 4 areas:
+For the NLP aspect, initial work will focus on on Materials Science, via the [mat2vec](https://github.com/materialsintelligence/mat2vec) library with a general direction to eventually cover at least the following 4 areas: